jpbrnz/angular-materialize-starter/README.md

 gulp serve:dist
 ```

-#### This is a simple project for quickly building and launching micro sites using Materialize
+#### This is a simple project for quickly building and launching micro sites